 Monday, October 9

-12:00am I’m still awake reading on my iPad when Lauren comes into our dark room.
+12:00am I’m still awake reading when Lauren comes into our dark room.
 She’s just seen a post that her friend has been evacuated from her house on Riebli Road & Mark West Springs because of a fire.

 Wait a minute.

 That’s not that far from here.
 And even closer to my sister and parents.
 And right next to my friend Dani’s house.
 Her husband is out of town.